 This year's Culture Night takes place on Fri 22 Sept and features a huge range of free event, incl events of a spiritual/religious nature.
 The Culture Night website can be searched by area.

-Are you looking for more in life?
+The Encounter Are you looking for more in life?
 Join other young adults (20’s & 30’s) for a night of live acoustic music, reflective prayer in adoration, with guest speaker on life, faith & purpose.
 Next event Fri 22 Sept.
 Followed by social, pizza & refreshments.
 St Paul's Church, Arran Quay.
 More info here.

 The Lassus Scholars & Piccolo Lasso